top of page

 “We’re clear,” Davy panted.
 He leaned forward next to Tourist.
 “You gonna be alright?”

-Davy sat back heavily in the seat and exhaled, brushing the flecks of broken glass from his face and not seeming to feel–or at least care about–the cuts that they left in his skin as he did so.
+Davy sat back heavily in the seat and exhaled, brushing the flecks of broken glass from his face and not seeming to feel–or at least care about–the cuts that they left in his skin.
 He seemed to sense Cecilia’s gaze upon him and looked at her for a moment, giving her a single, tired nod as he, too, fought to catch his breath.

 Cecilia let her head fall back against the seat and she closed her eyes, pressing her lips together and trying to channel her breathing through her nose.

-Cecilia spent the rest of the ride phasing between states of awake and asleep as the passage of time slipped from her comprehension.
 Just beyond the outskirts of the city, they turned down a pitted dirt road.
 Cecilia’s eyes were only half-open as she spotted a tall, lone windsock out her window.
 It fluttered, gently greeting her like an old friend.
-She offered a weak smile.

-The small convoy passed through a tall rolling gate and rounded a corrugated metal hangar.
-On the other side sat a medium-sized aircraft, as well as a half-dozen or so figures in various processes of boarding.
+The small convoy passed through a tall rolling gate and rounded a hangar.
+On the other side sat a turboprop plane, as well as a half-dozen or so figures in various processes of boarding.

-The car pulled up alongside the plane, and two medics with a stretcher rushed to the passenger side of the car.
-Davy and Tourist both opened their doors and stepped out, but Cecilia stayed put.
+The car pulled up alongside the plane, and two medics with a stretcher rushed to the passenger side of the car, dragging Business’ lifeless form out onto a stretcher.

-There was a jarring rap on her window and she stirred, her fantasy slipping from her grasp.
-Her eyes fluttered open again and she looked up to see a dark, moving shape outside the car window.
-The door was opened and before she could move she was abruptly pulled from her seat, leaving her to stumble over the tarmac as she regained her cognizance.
+There was a jarring rap on her window and she looked up to see a dark, moving shape outside the car window.
+The door was opened and before she could move, she was abruptly pulled from her seat, leaving her to stumble over the tarmac as she regained her cognizance.

 Her hands were forcefully pulled behind her back, and with a sharp zip, a thin plastic band was bound tightly around her wrists.
 She looked up, bewildered.